bpbradley/ansible-role-komodo/examples/komodo_automation/README.md

 1. In Komodo, navigate to **Stacks > New Stack**
 2. Create a stack with your preferred settings
-3. Use the following configuration files:
+3. Use the following configuration files, plus the included `ansible/` folder alongside your compose.yaml:

 ### compose.yaml